AlexandreCGithub/archiweb-TD/README.md

 - User can log in and log out
 - User can add and remove favorites when connected
 - User can see its own favorites if connected
+- User can see the number of favorites a recipe has
 - Any one should be able to connected and the website should work

 ## 4. Tests & CI/CD Pipeline